-This report is a product of the combined effort of the System's staff with contributions from the investment consultant Marquette Associates, Inc. and actuary, Cheiron, Inc. We truly appreciate their constant assistance.
+This report is a product of the combined effort of the System's staff with contributions from the investment consultants Marquette Associates, Inc., Meketa Investment group and actuary, Cheiron, Inc. We truly appreciate their constant assistance.

 This report is made available to the Elected City Officials and other interested parties.
 Copies are also filed with the Baltimore City Office of Legislative Reference.
 Other interested parties may obtain the report through the ERS website located at www.bcers.org.